Graduates with an MLIS degree have the unique opportunity to work in a variety of different information settings and environments.

 6. Use this file to also track interview history — including the names, titles, and contact information of the people who interviewed you, because they can be a valuable networking resource.

 7. Identify your top 3-5 personal attributes that make you valuable to an employer.

 8. Research companies and positions before you interview to be knowledgeable about who you are interviewing with and how you fit the position.

 9. Be prepared, dress professionally, and make a positive lasting impression.

 10. Always have questions prepared to ask the employer at the interview.

 For detailed information on how to interview like a pro, review the “Interviewing Strategies That Work!”
-Career Workshop.
-Learn how to prepare for an interview and develop answers to common interview questions to boost your confidence
+Career Workshops.
+Learn how to prepare for an interview and develop answers to common interview questions to boost your confidence.